M-Ghosh9/Microsimulation-model/README.md

 A C++ application that simulates healthcare policy impacts on patient outcomes.

 ## 📚 Project Overview
-This project is a **C++ application** that simulates the impact of healthcare policies on patient outcomes.
-The simulation leverages **modern C++20/23 features** such as concepts, ranges, smart pointers, and multithreading to model the effects of different healthcare policies on patient health metrics.
+This project is a C++ application that simulates the impact of various healthcare policies on patient outcomes.
+It leverages modern C++20/23 features such as Concepts, Ranges, Smart Pointers, and Multithreading to model the effects of healthcare interventions on patient health metrics.

-### 🛠️ Features
+## 🛠️ Features
-- **Multithreading**: Parallel processing for scalability.
+# Multithreading & Vectorization: Parallel processing for scalability and faster simulations.
-- **Modern C++**: Utilizes Concepts, Ranges, and Smart Pointers.
+# Modern C++: Utilizes Concepts, Ranges, and Smart Pointers for cleaner and efficient code.
+# Predictive Modeling: Includes a health predictor to assess disease risks based on patient attributes.
-- **Simulation Reports**: Generates detailed reports on policy impacts.
+# Simulation Reports: Generates detailed reports on the impact of healthcare policies.
-- **Modular Design**: Easily extendable and maintainable code structure.
+# Modular Design: Easily extendable and maintainable code structure for future enhancements.

 ## Architecture Diagram
 ![image](https://github.com/user-attachments/assets/6e8d1dc1-f366-4e27-96da-1c25c9d9d153)